-Ramelius Resources Limited (Ramelius) listed on the ASX in 2003 and is a well-established mid-tier Australian gold mining company with operations in Western Australia.
-Ramelius has processing centres at Mt Magnet and Edna May and operates six gold mines with ore from the Penny Gold Mine being hauled to, and processed at, Mt Magnet and ore from the Tampia, Marda, and Symes Gold Mines being hauled to, and processed at, Edna May.
+Ramelius Resources Limited (Ramelius) listed on the ASX in 2003 and is a well-established, mid-tier Australian gold mining company with operations in Western Australia.
+Ramelius has processing centres at Mt Magnet and Edna May and operates six gold mines.
+Ore from the Penny Gold Mine is hauled to, and processed at, Mt Magnet and ore from the Tampia, Marda, and Symes Gold Mines is hauled to, and processed at, Edna May.